shovansarkarece/Java/Overriding.md

 - The overriding method can have a broader access modifier (e.g., public overriding protected).
 - While overriding we can not decrease the visibility of the method.(public>protected>default>private)
-- While overriding the method resolution for JVM is based on the creation of runtime object
+- While overriding the method resolution for JVM is based on the creation of the runtime object
 - Constructors cannot be overridden.

 ![image](https://github.com/user-attachments/assets/cad342f9-eb47-486b-af0c-e10b222188e8)